alonalj/hta/README.md

 	│   ...
 ```

-additionally, your project should have an 'out' folder.

-You are now ready to load your Visium data and use HTA:
+You are now ready to load your Visium data and use HTA.
+The following code loads the data, prepares it for HTA analysis, and computes the HTA p-value:

     from hta.stats import HTA
     from hta.utils import Visium